pex-gl/pex-random/README.md

 ### new Random([seed])

-Creates an instance of Random
+Creates an instance of Random.

 | Param  | Type                                       | Default                                                     |
 | ------ | ------------------------------------------ | ----------------------------------------------------------- |